 Dhemaji at a glance

-The district is divided into 2 sub-divisions viz., Dhemaji and Jonai, comprising of 5 blocks (Dhemaji, Sissiborgaon, Morkongselek, Bordoloni, and Machkhowa) and 1150 revenue villages.
-The district headquarter is at Dhemaji.
+The district is divided into 2 sub-divisions viz., Dhemaji and Jonai and comprising of 5 blocks ie Dhemaji, Sissiborgaon, Morkongselek tribal development block, Bordoloni, and Machkhowa.
+There are 1150 revenue villages in the district.

 As per the 2011 census, the total population of the district is 686133 lakh comprising of 351249 lakh males and 334884 lakh females.
 The density of population is 176 per sq. km and the rate of literacy is around 66%.

 The climate of the district is moderate.
 The temperature varies between 8oC (min) to 35oC (max).
 On average, the district receives around 3000mm of rain with the northeast monsoon contributing majorly towards it.
 The river Brahmaputra flows from east to west in the southern part of the district.
 Different tributaries viz, Dihingia, Jiadhal, Moridhal, Telijan, Kaitongjan, Laipulia Nadi, Kapurdhuwa, Sissi, Gai, Tangani, and Guttong originating from Arunachal Pradesh in the north, flow southwest carrying an enormous amount of alluvium through the district before merging with the Brahmaputra.
 Due to its unique geographical location, the district is vulnerable to floods and which occur regularly.
 Nearly 27% of the net cropped is flood-prone as well as flood-affected.